-- can demonstrate that they will generate cash releasing savings/ additional income; - will maintain or improve services or the way in which the organisation operates and; - satisfy a payback period of 3 years, i.e. the investment should recover its initial outlay within a 3-year timeframe.
+- can demonstrate that they will generate cash releasing savings or additional income, or result in cost avoidance; - will maintain, improve, or transform services or the way in which the organisation operates and; - satisfy a payback period of 3 years, i.e. the investment should recover its initial outlay within a 3-year timeframe.

-In principle, the concept of cash releasing efficiencies appears straightforward but it can often be confused with efficiencies and increasing operational capacity.
+In principle, the concept of cash releasing efficiencies appears straightforward, but it can often be confused with efficiencies and increasing operational capacity.
 A successful outcome will involve not only being able to demonstrate an improved service but also reduced costs.
 Ideally, a budget manager will be able to identify a budget line within the organisation, which shows reduced expenditure directly as a result of the changes implemented by the project.